mouhyib27/mouhyib27/README.md

 - 🌱 I’m currently working with Laravel and Flutter
 - 👯 I’m looking to collaborate with other developers on mobile and web exciting projects
-- ⚡ Fun fact: I love to watching horror movies and I'm a great fan of Stephen KING 😄!
+- ⚡ Fun fact: I love watching horror movies and I'm a great fan of Stephen KING 😄!

 ### Connect with me!